UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/gabriel.bilciurescu_eduard_ionut.pica/index.md

 TP4056 - is a module we use for charging the battery

-This is the final product simulation in 3DCAD made in Fusion:
+This is the final product simulation made in Fusion:
 ![3D_simulation](./3D_simulation.gif)

 This is the current internal circuit of the project( not mounted with the frame and coolers for easy code debuging)